After School Achievement Program (a.s.A.p.)

 No Walk-ins or registrations will be accepted at the door

 Youth Advisory Board

 The Youth Advisory Board is a thirteen-member council appointed board comprised of Wethersfield citizens and town representatives (Board of Education, Wethersfield Police Department, Social and Youth Services, and Town Council).
 The Board’s purpose is to gather information from youth and adults in town to form youth policies and to develop youth programs in response to town needs.
 It also serves to advocate for youth issues and disseminate relevant information to the appropriate audiences who have interests or involvement in drug, alcohol and tobacco prevention efforts.
-The YAB meets the first Thursday of the month at 7 p.m. in Conference Room 1 located in the lower level of Town Hall.
-All meetings are open to the public.
+The YAB meets the first Thursday of the month at 6 p.m. in the Fireside Room Room Located in the Community Center.
+30 Greenfield St. All meetings are open to the public.

-Each year the Youth Advisory Board recognizes youth within the community of Wethersfield whose spirit of compassion, comradeship, and confidence is witnessed by the volunteer work and services that they provide.
-Whether it is volunteering in a town school, library, historical society, church or community center or whether youth are helping out with a sport league or special Olympics, everyday the young people in Wethersfield are creating a local character of kindness, fellowship and a belief that good will always persevere over bad.
+Each year the Youth Advisory Board recognizes youth within the community of Wethersfield whose spirit of compassion, comradeship, and confidence is witnessed by the help they offer and services that they provide.
+Whether it is helping out in a town school, library, historical society, church or community center or whether youth are helping out with a sport league or special Olympics or just in their neighborhood.
+Everyday the young people in Wethersfield are creating a local character of kindness, fellowship and a belief that good will always persevere over bad.

 One of the goals of the Town of Wethersfield’s Youth Advisory Board is to instill community service in students that will remain with them for a life time.
 To that end, The Youth Advisory Board (YAB) offers a $1,000 scholarship to any current Wethersfield senior in high school to use towards college expenses.
 College can include a two year junior college, four year college, and technical or vocational school.

 Community Service Opportunities